MikeSchapp/3D-Designs/README.md

 Needed a small tray that elevated a plant slightly in order to collect excess water.

 ## [Napkin Holder](/Napkin%20Holder/napkin%20v2.3mf)
-Wife Asked for a simnple Napkin Holder s
+Wife Asked for a simnple Napkin Holder